magabriel/bolt-extension-newsletter-subscription/NewsletterSubscription/readme.md

 Settings
 --------

 There are a lot of settings available in `config.yml`.
 All of them are self documented in the file itself, so there is no point in repeating them here.
 Just remember that `config.yml.dist` stores all the default values, so you only need to set a given setting if you want to overwrite defaults.
+Do not modify `config.yml.dist`.

 How to download the subscribers list
 ------------------------------------